j-hannes/elm-tutorial/docs/tutorial.md

     $ edit app.elm

-and lets create some simple content, inspired by the Elm homepage:
+and let's create some simple content (inspired by the Elm homepage):

 ```Elm
 main = span [class "welcome-message"] [text "Hello, World!"]
 ```

-That's enough content for now, we will extend this later once the environment is set up.
+That's enough content for now, we can extend this later once the environment is set up.

 ### 1.4 Compiling the elm program